Ecdosis/ecdosis-front/tabs/README.md

 'tabs_params', and '&lt;module_name&gt;_params'.
 So the tree module specific params would be stored under tree_params.

-If the user clicks on a new
-tab, these parameters are used to compose a url, updated with the new module's name.
+If the user clicks on a new tab, these parameters are used to compose a url, updated with the new module's name.

 If the same module is resubmitted due to a change in its settings, the module-specific parameters are retrieved, updated with new values, and a new url composed that will pass through the tabs module back to the same module.

-The usual read_args function, which used to read "arguments" to javascript invocations by scanning the HTML doesn't work with tabs, since the scripts must be specified before the page in ready.
-Since drupal_add_js does not pass parameters in this way another mechanism had to be devised, which is the use of local storage described above.
-The mvdsingle, tree and compare modules have been adjusted to use this form of parameter storage.

 ### Order of execution
+The usual read_args function, which used to read "arguments" to javascript invocations by scanning the HTML doesn't work with tabs, since the tabs module must already be installed when the module embedded in it is installed.
+Using a script-tag with arguments only works for one level, not two.
+And arguments to scripts can't be used if scripts are installed via drupal_add_js.
+So the solution adopted here is to use local broswer storage -- a HTML5 feature -- to store the parameters for each embedded module and also for tabs itself.

 The Tabs module first saves its own parameters to browser memory by adding a script to the head section of the page before it is fully loaded (via tabs_preprocess_page).
 It then embeds itself, then the parameters for the